openradx/adit/README.md

 ## Disclaimer

-ADIT is not a certified medical product.
-So use at your own risk.
+ADIT is intended for research purposes only and is not a certified medical device.
+It should not be used for clinical diagnostics, treatment, or any medical applications.
+Use this software at your own risk.
+The developers and contributors are not liable for any outcomes resulting from its use.

 ## License